CURRENT REVISION: 07/18/2022

 SERVING FOOD OR ALCOHOL

-If you are serving food or alcohol to the public from your Mutant Vehicle, you may need a permit from the state of Nevada.
+If you serve food or alcohol to the public from your Mutant Vehicle, you may need a permit from the state of Nevada.
 Please visit the following website for more information:

 http://dpbh.nv.gov/Reg/Temp-E/Temporary_Events_Home/